Online Drop-In Office Hours

 - Competitive score for admissions and scholarships: 90

-Applicants who score below the minimums are strongly encouraged to retake the exam before submitting an application.
-A video interview may be required for admission.
+Applicants who score below the minimums are required to retake the exams to be considered for admission.
+A video interview is required for admission.
 Please note the Eccles School has different minimum score requirements than the University.

 Official TOEFL/IELTS scores take 2-4 weeks to reach the University, and official scores need to be received and processed before application deadlines.
+Applications will not be reviewed until the official score has been received.
 Please account for this timeline when scheduling exams and sending official score reports.

+Two letters of recommendation are required for the MSIS application, and it is preferred that both come from professional relationships when possible.
 The best letters of recommendation will provide insight and specific examples of your potential to succeed in the competitive and challenging environment of a graduate program.
+Please allow ample time for your letter-writers to complete and submit their letters of recommendation.

 Other Points to Consider